nycmeshnet/docs/content/installs/safety.md

 Only one person on the ladder at a time.

 When climbing through a narrow passage, make sure to take off any loose-fitting clothing.
-If carrying a backpack, ensure you have enough clearance.
+If carrying a backpack, ensure you have enough clearance behind you.

 Always maintain 3-point contact (i.e. only let go and move one hand or one foot at a time).
 Do not carry anything that compromises your ability to grip the ladder or could cause you to become imbalanced.